Mountaineering and Trekking in the Andes, Huaraz, Peru

 Students are eligible to earn two credits by taking PTRM 291: Peru Mountaineering and Leadership.
 The area of study provides bountiful educational opportunities in both the environmental and cultural arenas, pertaining to topics like water quantity and quality from both climate change and a prominent mining economy, eco-tourism as a means of generating income and protecting natural resources, cultural history and pride in a time of modernization.

-The trip has changed people’s lives!
-Ask anyone that has attended...the trip starts out with some acclimatization hikes in the areas around Huaraz.
-You'll then take a four-day long trek on one of the most popular routes in the Cordillera Blanca: the Santa Cruz Trek.
-Approximately 30 miles long, the trek includes views of spectacular glaciated peaks, alpine valleys, scattered quenual forests and crosses one pass at 14,700 feet.
-Donkeys will help carry your load.
-During the trek you'll become a contributing member of a climbing team by first taking a careful look at the many hazards that snow covered mountains offer, then systematically learning the skills and techniques to combat these dangers.
-A peak climb objective is included to provide participants with a supervised climbing experience, where they can take the lead (as appropriate) of the climb, with an instructor supporting and advising as necessary.
+The trip has changed people's lives!
+Ask anyone who has attended.
+The trip starts out with some acclimatization hikes in the areas around Huaraz, then continues as a four-day trek (one of the most popular) in the Cordillera Blanca, the Santa Cruz Trek.
+It is approximately 30 miles of trail, and the trek includes views of spectacular glaciated peaks, alpine valleys, scattered quenual forests and crosses a pass of 14,700 feet.
+With donkeys helping carry the load, the trek is made even more enjoyable and allows you to focus your attention on acclimatization instead of how heavy your pack feels at altitude.
+Navigationally speaking, the route is easy to follow and if there are questions the donkey driver knows the way.
+In regards to the mountaineering course, this course will prepare participants with little to no mountaineering experience to be contributing members of a climbing team by first taking a careful look at the many hazards that snow covered mountains offer, then systematically learning the skills and techniques to combat these dangers.
+A peak climb objective is included to provide participants with a supervised climbing experience in which they can take the lead (as appropriate) of the climb with an instructor supporting and advising as necessary.

 More details about the course